adamgordonbell/agbell.github.io/posts/drafts/2015-08-13-comedy-notes.md

 I was at the dentist that other day.
 Strange thing about me, from a dentists perspective is that I have all my wisdom teeth.
 Once I asked my dentist about getting them out.
 And he says, I swear, "Ah, you'll be fine horse mouth".
 And I'm just sitting there, kind of trying to process it while he backtracks says " Ah, you have kind of a big jaw, and ..."

 So I'd like to thank Brad pushing me out of my comfort zone.
 I feel I learned a little bit about comedy.
-I would like to end with a quote from Steve Jobs "You can lead a Herring to water, but you have to do it real fast or he'll die."
+I would like to end with a quote from Steve Jobs "You can lead a fish to water, but you have to do it real fast or he'll die."
 So actually, thats a quote from Gary Busey but I think the point still holds.